 - General Data Protection Regulation (aka GDPR ): With compliance such as GDPR, specifically Right to Forget or CCPA’s Right to Erasure, enterprises have built workflows to delete user records on demand from the Data lake

 For such use cases, Users can run standard SQL MERGE queries using ACID Data source v0.6.0.

 MERGE INTO <target table> [AS T] USING <source table> [AS S] ON <boolean merge expression> WHEN MATCHED [AND <boolean expression1>] THEN <match_clause> WHEN MATCHED [AND <boolean expression2>] THEN <match_clause> WHEN NOT MATCHED [AND <boolean expression3>] THEN INSERT VALUES ( <insert value list> ) Possible match clauses can be <match_clause> :: UPDATE SET <set clause list> DELETE Possible insert value list can be <insert value list> :: value 1 [, value 2, value 3, ...] [value 1, value 2, ...] * [, value n, value n+1, ...]
 Possible update set list can be <update set list> :: target_col1 = value 1 [, target_col2 = value 2 ...]

 Additional syntax details can be found here.

 Consider a simplified CDC (change data capture) use case for a ride-hailing cab business, where a table on object store S3 named ‘driver(id: int, city: string, ratings: string)’ partitioned by ‘city’ are getting updates/deletes/inserts from upstream OLTP system once every hour.
-For the above use case, every hour, the ‘drivers’ with city ‘closed’ needs to be deleted, and other matching drivers need to be updated and new drivers need to be inserted.
+For the above use case, every hour, the ‘drivers’ with the city ‘closed’ needs to be deleted, other matching drivers need to be updated and new drivers need to be inserted.

 Without ACID functionality, such Upserts would have been an elaborate pipeline, typically performing these steps: